WebDev9000/extra-network-browser/README.md

 Inspired by the Extra Network tabs in Automatic1111's WebUI, Extra Network Browser is a stand-alone take on the concept with additional features.

-Easily choose a LoRA, HyperNetwork, Embedding, Checkpoint, or Style visually and copy the trigger, keywords, and suggested weight *to the clipboard* for easy pasting into the application of your choice.
+Easily choose a **LoRA, HyperNetwork, Embedding, Checkpoint, or Style** visually and copy the trigger, keywords, and suggested weight to the clipboard for easy pasting into the application of your choice.

-Advantages over the Extra Network Tabs:
+Features of Extra Network Browser:

 * Great for UI's like ComfyUI when used with nodes like [Lora Tag Loader](https://github.com/badjeff/comfyui_lora_tag_loader/) or [ComfyUI Prompt Control](https://github.com/asagi4/comfyui-prompt-control).
-* Considerably faster, loads thousands of LoRA.
+* Considerably fast, loads thousands of LoRA easily.
 * A [Styles](#styles) tab that parses a styles CSV for thumbnail previews just like networks.
 * [Keywords](#keywords) in the filename inside brackets [ ]'s are copied along with the LoRA trigger.
 * [Weights](#weights) placed in braces { }'s *(eg {1.0} or {0.7-0.8})* in the filename are automatically set in the LoRA's trigger.